What are the Types of Brain Injuries?

 Ex 2: Other examples could include professional boxers hitting a person with their fist.
 There is an impact, which can cause external damage, and a snapping motion causing internal damage.

-Ex 3: Another example would be the whipping motion to a stopped vehicle occupants head upon being hit in the rear by another vehicle.
-And that is the classic rear-end car accident that causes so many cases of whiplash, depending on the impacting vehicle's speed.
+Ex 3: Another example would be the whipping motion to a stopped vehicle's occupants' head upon being hit in the rear by another vehicle.
+And that is the classic rear-end car accident that causes so many whiplash cases, depending on the impacting vehicle's speed.
 So, of course, this can result in a head and neck injury risk to the patient, coma, or death.

 Contrecoup injuries take place as a result of the jarring side to side impact.
 These types of damages strike people walking in public cross-walks.
 In some cases, such as the front end of an oncoming car hitting a pedestrian, jarring internally causes the brain to propel against both sides of your skull.
 The brain rebounds and crashes into the opposite sides of the head.
 A contrecoup injury is the ultimate result of precisely this type of event.

 An epidural hematoma is from a blood clot forming between your skull and the inner, upper lining of your brain known as your “dura.”
 A blood clot in that area of your head causes many pressure changes in your brain.
-This clot can result in the medical necessity of emergency surgery to effectuate emergency repairs and eliminate the clotting.
+This clot can result in emergency surgery's medical necessity to effectuate emergency repairs and eliminate the clotting.

 This clotting is a common injury a senior will suffer as a patient in hospitalized environments.
-This can often be the nexus of an elder abuse lawsuit.
+Moreover, this can often be the nexus of an elder abuse lawsuit.
 Care providers can often mitigate or eliminate the risks of clotting in many dependent patients.

-Contusions and concussions take place when your external skull, and brain bruises.
-This is usually a result of the brain hitting and impacting on the inside of your cranium.
+Contusions and concussions take place when your external skull and brain bruise.
+Mostly, this is a result of the brain hitting and impacting the inside of your cranium.
 This jarring type of injury creates many symptoms.
-These can range from dizziness, seeing stars, mild headaches, severe headaches, loss, or lack of memory and loss of concentration.
+These can range from dizziness, seeing stars, mild headaches, severe headaches, loss, or lack of memory and concentration loss.